I have great pleasure in being able to publish the Ofsted report for you.

 The staff and governors are thrilled with the Ofsted report as it is very positive and is an extremely good picture of the learning experiences that go on at Carbeile every day.

 We also know that there are still areas to improve.
 As parents you have been so supportive of the changes made at Carbeile and I know that this report will mean as much to you as it does to us.
 It shows that your children are receiving the education they deserve.
 We will continue to work closely with you so that all stakeholders can help make Carbeile an outstanding school.

 If you would like to discuss anything about the report please do not hesitate to contact me.

-To visit the Parent View website click on the Logo below
+To visit the Parent View website click on the link below